-Section 4 – Agreements
+SECTION 4 – AGREEMENTS

-The ABC reserves the right to make additional agreements with a group specific to their circumstances so long as the agreement does not violate a principle of the Constitution.
+The ABC reserves the right to make additional agreements with a group specific to their circumstances so long as the agreement does not violate a principle of this Constitution.
 The agreement must be made clear in writing, signed by both parties (an electronic signature is sufficient), and preserved in the ABC archives as well as transferred to incoming boards of both ABC and the group.

-Article VI – Penalties
+ARTICLE VI – PENALTIES

 The ABC reserves the right to impose the following sanctions on groups: